ono-midori/ono-midori.github.io/techs/zguide.md

 So our main loop becomes:

 - Poll the backends for activity.
-When we get a message, it may be “ready” from a worker or it may be a reply.
+When we get a message, it may be "ready" from a worker or it may be a reply.
 If it's a reply, route back via the local or cloud frontend.
 - If a worker replied, it became available, so we queue it and count it.
 - While there are workers available, take a request, if any, from either frontend and route to a local worker, or randomly, to a cloud peer.